kwakuOfosuAgyeman/image-resizerjs/CODE_OF_CONDUCT.md

-# Code of Conduct for Image-ResizerJs
+# Code of Conduct for Picture-ResizerJs

 ## Our Pledge